MrChrisJoy/mrchrisjoy.github.io/notes.md

 title: Notes
 permalink: /notes/
 tagline: "Cheatsheets, Summaries and Other Resources for Slackers."
-description: Chris's personal notes for UNSW CSE courses, Australian School of Business and the Higher School Certificate.
+description: Chris's personal notes for UNSW Courses, Australian School of Business and the Higher School Certificate Exams.
 type: section
 ---